jaejinchoi/tree_topology_compare/README.md

 1. Collect trees (tree file format supported by Dendropy, e.g., Newick or Nexus) from given file paths as an argument.
 2. Reroot trees.
-3. Find and compare topology of shared operation taxon units (OTUs) between two trees.
+3. Find and compare topology of shared taxons between two trees.
 4. Determine a shared branching between a reference tree and other trees, using two scoring types by default.

    * H1: shared branching between trees of identical taxons, e.g., concensus.